cryptosubh/blog/_posts/2016-10-05-Guess-My-Weight.md

 title: Guess My Weight
 ---

-My height is in the fifth percentile for women my age.
+My height is in the 5th percentile for women my age.
 Which percentile do you think I'm in for weight?
  a.
 5th percentile
  b.
 10th percentile, so I should lose 5 pounds to get down to the 5th
  c.
 10th percentile, which is probably close to average for my height